Learning in Stackelberg Markov Games: Learning in Stackelberg Games

-To establish convergence of the three-step computational framework, one usually requires the best-response operator $\argmax$ to be Lipschitz continuous, which can be too restrictive.
-To avoid imposing such assumptions, we adopt a regularization approach.
-Regularization is widely used in RL, where it can accelerate convergence of policy gradient methods~\cite{cen2022fast} and enhance exploration and robustness~\cite{neu2017unified}.
-The regularized reward function for agent $i \in \Index$ is defined as:
+To establish convergence to a unique fixed point, one usually requires the follower's best-response operator $\argmax$ to be Lipschitz continuous and additionally, single-valued.
+To achieve this, we adopt the widely-used approach in RL: reward regularization, where it can accelerate convergence of policy gradient methods~\cite{cen2022fast} and enhance exploration and robustness~\cite{neu2017unified}.
+The regularized follower's reward function is defined as: